Health libraryBack to health library

 They could be inviting trouble your way.
 Each of these items can attract stinging insects to you as the insects search for food.

 And those insects can be hard to avoid.
 You've probably had close encounters with stinging insects around your home and outdoors.
 And you may even have experienced the pain of one or more stings.
-If you have, you're not alone—more than 500,000 people go to emergency rooms each year because of insect stings, according to the American College of Allergy, Asthma and Immunology (ACAAI).
+If you have, you're not alone—thousands of people go to emergency rooms or urgent care clinics each year because of insect stings, according to the American College of Allergy, Asthma and Immunology (ACAAI).

 But there are ways you can reduce your risk of being bugged by insect stings—and possible allergic reactions to those stings.